Snap Pea Salad is so easy to make. Sweet, tender raw peas combined with a few simple ingredients.

 How about pickled onions, are you a fan?
 In this recipe, I used sour pickled onions, but feel free to use the sweet variety if you prefer.

-Preparing Fresh Pea Salad
+Preparing This Simple Pea Salad Recipe

-- Wash the peas, pat dry and thinly slice.
+- Wash the peas, pat dry, and thinly slice.

 - Wash and cut the cucumber.

 The crispiness of the snap peas, along with the cool refreshing crunchy cucumbers, tossed in a luscious creamy dill dressing, creates a harmonious blend of goodness.

 This creamy cucumber pea salad is best eaten on the day it is made.
 Leftovers can be stored in a sealed container and placed in the fridge for up to 3 days.
 The leftover salad will not be as crisp.

 Fresh dill can be used in place of dried dill.
 Adjust the amount to your liking.

 Greek yogurt is a great substitute for sour cream.